-Advance notification of blasting operations must be provided to the CSU Project Manager, the Department of Environmental Health & Safety, Campus Police Department, Cleveland Fire Department and local officials.
-The contractor is solely responsible to obtain all necessary permits from the appropriate agencies to conduct these operations and must also supply a copy of these permits to the CSU Project Manager prior to project initiation.
-Final authority to proceed must be granted by the CSU Project Manager immediately prior to the operation.
+Advance notification of blasting operations must be provided to the Project Manager, the Director of Environmental Health & Safety, Campus Police Department, Cleveland Fire Department and local officials.
+The contractor is solely responsible to obtain all necessary permits from the appropriate agencies to conduct these operations and must also supply a copy of these permits to the Project Manager prior to project initiation.
+Final authority to proceed must be granted by the CSU Project Manager prior to the onset of the operation.